 Cadi & the Cursed Oak

-By Kara Gebhart Uhl, illustrations by Elin Manon
+written by Kara Gebhart Uhl, illustrations by Elin Manon

 "Cadi brought the cup’s silver rim to her lips.
 What she didn’t know was that buried deep

 in the cup’s oak sleeve were spirits’ stories, long forgotten tales of hobgoblins and demons and death and sorrow, of things passed down and whispered in the dark, to scare and to warn.
 The bee’s-breath crack had awakened them, and with one small sip of water, Cadi drank them all in."

 The Nannau oak, which once grew just outside of Dolgellau, Wales, was long considered cursed.
 Also known as the "spirit’s blasted tree," "the skeleton tree" and the "hollow tree of the ghost," some say the tree was originally used for witch trials in the Middle Ages, a courtroom made of branches and leaves.
 But the tree was mostly feared for something that happened long before.

 Owain Glyndŵr, a leader of Welsh nationalism, had a longstanding feud with Hywel Sele, the 9th Lord of Nannau.
 Owain visited Hywel in 1402, and while bow hunting, Owain killed Hywel and hid his body in the hollow of the Nannau oak, where it remained entombed for 40 years.

 In 1813, the Nannau oak fell in a terrible storm.
 By this time it measured 28' around and was more than 900 years old.
 Wood was collected and quite a few things were made from it – tables, candlesticks, picture frames and some lovely silver cups with oak sleeves, turned in the shape of acorns, one hand high, as if they had been crafted by a child.
 Legend says if you drink from one of the acorn cups, the tree’s stories will haunt you.